The State allows reimbursement of interviewee travel expenses, (e.g., transportation, food, lodging).

 Reimbursement of interview travel expenses may be less, but not greater, than the travel allowances permitted state employees.
 No central funds are maintained for interviewee travel reimbursement.
 Respective departmental, dean or vice presidential funds should be used for this purpose.

-Air travel arrangements should be set up by the Department and must be booked through a business travel account (CTA) with one of the State contract vendors.
+Air travel arrangements should be set up by the Department and must be booked through a non-employee travel (net card) with one of the State contract vendors.

 Travel voucher forms should be submitted early to permit timely reimbursement.